 Albumen printing is a primitive form of photographic printing that utilizes egg whites to bind photographic chemicals to paper.
 The technique became the dominant form of photographic positives during the mid to late 19th century.

 All prints are mounted on their original cardstock backing.
 Over the last 120+ years, the cardstock has developed a slight curve.
 Please note that this curve has no impact on framing and can be pressed flat.
+Each print is priced individually based on desirability and/or rarity of the meteorite shown.
 Priority Mail USA $7.20; International First Class $13.95.

 If you would like to reserve a print or have any questions, please contact me at email@example.com